Vishnusimha/Vishnusimha/README.md

 # Vishnu Simha Dussa

-Welcome to my GitHub profile! 👋 I am a passionate Software Developer with expertise in Android, IoT, and Spring Boot Web Application development.
-With over 4 years of experience and a strong academic background, I bring a unique blend of practical skills and theoretical knowledge to the world of technology.
+Welcome to my GitHub profile! 👋

+I am a passionate Software Developer with expertise in Android, IoT, and Spring Boot Web Application development.
+With over 4 years of experience in software engineering and a strong academic background, I bring a unique blend of practical skills and theoretical knowledge to the world of technology.

 Feel free to explore my **repositories** and reach out for **collaboration** or **discussions**.
 Let's innovate and create together! 🚀
 - 🔭 I’m currently working on **Android** and **Spring boot backend** projects using **JAVA** and **Kotlin** languages